AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 - updated ``examples/OpNavScenarios/BSK_OpNav.py`` path to the Vizard binary.
 If you are calling Vizard 2.1+ from the python script, the Vizard binary name changed from ``Basilisk Vizard` to simply ``Vizard``.
+- using newer versions of Python, such as 3.9.13 or 3.10.5, running ``conanfile.py`` runs into errors and fails.
+This is now addressed in the next release.
+Upgrading ``pip`` to the newest version manually can resolve this issue as well.

 Version 2.1.2
 -------------